Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Doing all my garbage collection in one day is reminiscent of stop-the-world garbage collection.
 In week 19, I could have been doing interesting stuff over the weekend, but was distracted by the pressure of garbage collection.
-The obvious solution to latency from stop-the-world gc is incremental gc.
+The obvious solution to the latency problems of stop-the-world gc is _incremental_ gc.

-My goal is to spend about an hour a day each weekend doing garbage collection.
+My goal is to spend about an hour a weekend-day doing garbage collection.
-Too much gc is too much overhead, and too little loses things.
+Too much gc drowns my spirit in overhead trying to be perfect, and too little drowns spirit in overhead trying to catch up.
 So far, I've noticed that my gc checklist is inadequate: instead of storing booleans, it needs to store the date a particular gc action was last performed.

 I also want to try to reduce that amount of stuff I think I shouldn't lose track of.